Teddy Walters

 Overnight Fame

 Walters joined Dorsey in November 1943 at a time when the bandleader was having trouble finding suitable male vocalists.
-When he put the Walters in front of the mike, the audience went wild.
+When he put Walters in front of the mike, the audience went wild.
 With a voice similar to that of Sinatra, so much so that even critics had a hard time telling them apart, Walters became an overnight sensation.
 Dorsey knew a good thing when he saw one and offered Walters a long-term contract of either five or seven years, depending on the source, with the bandleader taking a percentage of Walters’ future earnings should he go solo.
 Gale refused anything less then three years.
-Walters left the band over the dispute but then returned before leaving again at the first of the year rather than sign.[1]
+Walters left the band over the dispute but then returned before leaving again at the first of the year rather than sign.[2]

 Dorsey tried several times over the next few months to get Walters back but to no avail.
 Walter certainly didn’t lack for work.
 American Tobacco, the sponsor of Your Hit Parade, signed him as Sinatra’s stand-in should something happen to the more famous singer, who was then the current host of the show.[3]
 By March, he was singing at the La Conga club in New York and had switched managers from Gale to Robbins.
 Walters also kept busy as a musician on recordings with Cozy Cole and as part of Keynote’s jazz sessions disks.
 He also co-wrote, with Sid Robin, the song “(Yip Yip De Hootie) My Baby Said Yes,” made popular by Bing Crosby and Louis Jordan that year.